openstack/openstack-ansible/doc/source/developer-docs/extending.rst

 Additional services should be defined with a YAML file in ``/etc/openstack_deploy/conf.d``, in order to manage file size.

+See also `Understanding Host Groups`_ in Appendix H.

+.. _Understanding Host Groups: ../install-guide/app-custom-layouts.html#understanding-host-groups

 user\_*.yml files
 -----------------